spraakbanken/swell-project/Normalization_guidelines.md

    det är stor skillnad   &nbsp; &larr; The form of the content word is changed, which we regard as a bigger change

 4. Positive assumption.
-This criterion is perhaps most useful in transcription, and then concerns squiggles that could be interpreted in different ways but where we assume that the form is correct.
-For example, in handwriting where it is difficult to distinguish "a" from "o", we might assume that a partly illegible word should be read as the present verb form "dansar" (English: danse) rather than the illegal form "dansor".
+This criterion is perhaps most useful in transcription, and then concerns squiggles that could be interpreted in different ways but that we assume are correct.
+For example, in certain handwriting it is difficult to distinguish "a" from "o".
+We might then assume, for example, that a partly illegible word should be read as the present verb form "dansar" (English: danse) rather than the illegal form "dansor".
 Similarly, we might assume strokes above "a" or "o" to be correct diacritics of the Swedish characters "å", "ä" or "ö", rather than errors.

 -----------------------------